How to Prepare for and Escape a House Fire

 • Adjust your plan as the kids get older or if you move to a new house.

 A properly installed and maintained smoke alarm and fire alarm will alert you to a fire in your home.
-They significantly increased the likelihood of you and your family surviving a home fire.
-Legally, only one of these is required.
+They significantly increase the likelihood of you and your family surviving a home fire.

 Smoke Alarm